 Skeptical of the mini-mug?
 We know your type.
 We have Buxom steins just for you.
 But not too fast, you still have to purchase one of the admissions above because the Buxom Beer Garden is inside the Tasting Garden.
-Half-liter steins and full-liter steins are available for purchase in the Buxom Beer Garden, where you can buy full beers with cash.
+Full-liter steins are available for purchase in the Buxom Beer Garden, where you can buy full beers with cash.
 You can’t use tokens for this.

 These Buxom steins can only be filled in the Buxom Beer Garden; you will need a mini-mug and tasting tokens to enjoy tastes in the rest of the Tasting Garden.

 Asking yourself “WTF are tokens and mini-mugs and Buxom steins?”

 Check out this HOW IT WORKS guide and get the answers you need.